isabella232/rtos-docs-pr.it-it/rtos-docs/netx/netx-dhcp-client/chapter3.md

 ## <a name="nx_dhcp_user_option_convert"></a>nx_dhcp_user_option_convert

-Converte quattro byte in ULONG
+Convertire quattro byte in ULONG

 ### <a name="prototype"></a>Prototipo